Devam246/COA-Lab_241210037/lab.md

 ---

-## 📐 Circuit Diagrams
-*(Draw the following in your lab notebook or simulation tool)*
-- NAND-based NOT, AND, OR
-- NOR-based NOT, AND, OR

----

-## 📊 Observations
+## Observations

-- The outputs obtained match the expected truth tables.
+- The simulated outputs match the expected truth tables.
 - NAND and NOR gates successfully implement all basic logic gates.
+- Multisim provides accurate and real-time verification of logic behavior.

 ---

-## ✅ Result
+## Result

-Basic logic gates (AND, OR, NOT) were successfully designed and implemented using **universal gates (NAND and NOR)**.
+Basic logic gates (AND, OR, NOT) were successfully **designed and simulated using universal gates (NAND and NOR) in NI Multisim**.

+---

+## Precautions

+- Ensure correct selection of logic gate components in Multisim.
+- Verify all connections before running simulation.
+- Use proper input sources (logic switches) and output indicators.

 ---